168th Field Artillery Regiment: Heraldry

 The coat of arms was originally approved for the 168th Field Artillery Battalion on 13 November 1928.
 It was amended to correct the blazon of the shield on 19 January 1929.
 It was redesignated for the 168th Field Artillery Regiment on 9 January 1943.
 The insignia was redesignated for the 168th Field Artillery Battalion on 18 August 1943.
 It was rescinded/cancelled on 1 September 1961.
 The insignia was reinstated and redesignated for the 168th Regiment on 24 April 1997.
 It was amended to correct the blazon of the shield on 17 November 1997.

-Nebraska unit

-The 3rd Battalion, 134th Infantry, an element of the 34th Infantry Division (United States), was organized and federally recognized 4 December 1946.
-Its headquarters was created at North Platte, Nebraska.

-It was converted and redesigned 1 March 1959 as the 168th Artillery, consisting of the 1st and 2nd Howitzer Battalions, elements of the 34th Infantry Division.
-Reorganized 1 April 1963 to consist of the 1st Howitzer Battalion non-divisional, and 2nd Howitzer Battalion, an element of the 67th Infantry Brigade.

-Reorganized 1 March 1964 to consist of the 1st Howitzer Battalion non-divisional, and 2nd Howitzer Battalion, and element of the 67th Infantry Brigade.

-Reorganized 1 May 1968 to consist of the 1st Battalion, an element of the 67th Infantry Brigade.
-Reorganized 1 October 1985 to consist of the 1st Battalion, 168th Field Artillery, an element of the 35th Division Artillery, direct support to the 67th Infantry Brigade.
-Deactivated 4 October 1997.